estansifer/factoriomods/ctg/README.md

 ## Unimportant Notes

- * Previous versions of this mod used deep magic to preserve settings across saves and in multiplayer.
-As of Factorio 0.15, this is no longer necessary, and this mod uses ordinary magic.
  * A lot of math, algorithms, and data structures went into this mod.
 This includes: numbers in base Fibonacci, the Burr distribution, the Dagum distribution, queues, priority queues, union-find algorithm, the Mandelbrot set, Perlin noise,